erhan-er/Wabbajack/README.md

 # **High Level Features**
 * Creating Account (Student & Club Manager) With Id or Bilkent Mail
 * Club Manager Features
-  > -Create, cancel and edit events
+  > Create, cancel and edit events
-  > -Adding new members to the club and deleting members from club
+  > Adding new members to the club and deleting members from club
-  > -Rank members ( manager, assistant manager, departmant manager if there is a department, etc.)
+  > Rank members ( manager, assistant manager, departmant manager if there is a department, etc.)
 * Filtering Events
-  > -Date
+  > Date
-  > -Club
+  > Club
-  > -Category
+  > Category
-  > -Place
+  > Place
 * Follow and Join clubs
-  > -To get notifications about coming events, user needs to follow or join to club
+  > To get notifications about coming events, user needs to follow or join to club
 * Favoring Filter Types
 * Showing all events user attended